FChia11/gradstudent/content/publication/trademark/index.md

 # Publication name and optional abbreviated publication name.
 publication: '*Working Paper*'

-abstract: I study the effects of trademark law on opposability proceedings within the European Union.
+abstract: "I study the effects of trademark law on opposability proceedings within the European Union.
 Leveraging a difference-in-difference design, I exploit the exogenous variation created by a recent change in Regulation 2017/1001 (EUTMR) which introduced a new system for the protection of non-conventional marks.
 Article 4 of the Regulation abolished the graphical representation requirements that had been in place since the enactment of the first trademark directive in 1988.
 Prior to the reform, non-conventional marks could gain brand recognition as long as they were visually perceptible.
-By comparing opposability among convetional marks ('*control group*') and non-conventional marks ('*treatment group*'), I show that the legal changes had no effect on likelihood of refusal.
-The findings are homogeneous across applicants' and examiners' characteristics, suggesting new opportunities for novel forms of intellectual property that are currently being enacted.
+By comparing opposability among conventional marks ('*control group*') and non-conventional marks ('*treatment group*'), I show that the legal changes had no effect on likelihood of refusal.
+The findings are homogeneous across applicants' and examiners' characteristics, suggesting new opportunities for novel forms of intellectual property that are currently being enacted."

 tags:
   - Trademark Law